plastico/atombell/README.md

 # atombell

-Making a bell system in home network betweenn M5AtomLite and M5AtomEcho.
+A bell system in home network betweenn M5AtomLite and M5AtomEcho.

 Bell_Reciever:For a M5Atom Echo.
 Play beep on get a signal to a network by espnow protocol.